Skip to Content

 Genetic Profiling:

-Genetic tests, like next-generation sequencing, help identify specific mutations or alterations in a patient’s DNA that drive cancer growth.
+Genetic or DNA tests, like next-generation sequencing, help identify specific mutations or alterations in a patient’s DNA that drive cancer growth.

 Identifying Targetable Mutations: